 Whiplash

 Whiplash is one of the most common injuries sustained in a car accident.
 It’s the result of the sudden violent movement of the head and neck at impact.
-Whiplash can damage the ligaments, muscles, and other soft tissues in the neck as they move forward even though the rest of the body remains still.
+Whiplash can cause soft tissue damage to the ligaments, neck muscles, and other connective tissues as they move forward even though the rest of the body remains still.

 Symptoms of whiplash include: